paulmadsenhbar/HIPs/keyrotation.md

 ## Specification

-The hash of a private key is provisioned via the transaction that creates the hedera state entity.
+The hash of a public key is provisioned via the transaction that creates the hedera state entity.

 The pre-rotation will ensure that the key controller not only provisions a public key when creating a Hedera state entity, but can also optionally commitment to the next public key (called the pre-rotated public key).
 This commitment is in the form of a digest of the pre-rotated public key.